Microservices: expectations vs. reality

 Furthermore, testing can be more complex due to the number of microservices.
 Even though they are independent in one manner, dependencies must exist between services in one way or another (how else is it supposed to be a coherent system?)—and the more services, the more complex it becomes.

-If you experience network and database problems, it might not always be easy to differentiate the different services.
-And do you have a contingency plan for what to do if one microservice is down?
+If you experience network and database problems, it might not always be easy to differentiate the various services.
+And do you have a contingency plan in case one microservice is down?
 How will the downtime affect the rest of your system?

 Microservices may also require more monitoring to see to it that every microservice functions properly, as you now have several services as opposed to one large service.